schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Licence

-A surgical technologist seals a employed somewhere at a entrance.
+A surgical technologist seals an employed somewhere at an entrance.

 ## Innocence